Using FUN with lapply()

 R Apply Function Vector

-Now let’s create a custom function in R and call it from lapply() function by passing the function name to the FUN argument.
-Here, the getLang() function is called for each element of the vector and the function getLang() splits the string by delimiter ‘_’ and returns the first part of the string.
+Let’s create a custom function in R and invoke it using the lapply() function, passing the function name to the FUN argument.
+In this case, the getLang() function is applied to each element of the vector.
+The getLang() function splits the string by the delimiter ‘_’ and returns the first part of the string.

 # custom function